Parasocial interaction: Social media

 Social media is defined as "Internet-based applications that build on the ideological and technological foundations of Web 2.0 and that allow the creation and exchange of user-generated content".
 While the usage of social media for personal means is common, the use of social media by celebrities has given them an opportunity to have a larger platform for personal causes or brand promotion by facilitating word-of-mouth.

 Social media networks inherit at least one key attribute from the Internet, in that they offer open accessibility for all users.
 Philip Drake and Andy Miah argue that the Internet, and therefore social networks and blogs, downsize the gatekeeping processes that exist in other mass media forms.
 They further state that this means that online information can spread unfiltered and thus does not rest on strict framework conditions such as those on television or in newspapers.
 This, however, remains subject to an ongoing debate within research.

 Through presence on social media platforms, stars and celebrities attempt on the one hand to participate in the production of their image; on the other hand, they must remain present in these media in order to stay on the media's and consequently on the audience's agenda.
 According to German scholars such as Gregor Daschmann and Holger Schramm, celebrities all have to compete for the public's (limited) attention.
 In such a competitive environment a famous person must therefore remain present on all accessible media channels.

+Effects and concerns

+Parasocial interaction can influence how audiences relate to a creator or public figure.
+In many cases, the relationship remains casual, but stronger attachment can lead to expectations for replies, access or personal attention.
+When those expectations are not met, people may feel disappointed or frustrated, and the situation can turn into boundary issues or conflict online.
+The impact also depends on context, including the platform and how interactive the creator's content is.
+Research has discussed both potential benefits, such as enjoyment or a sense of connection, and potential downsides, such as unmet expectations and boundary conflicts.
+Strong parasocial ties can occasionally affect attitudes, consumer behavior, and decision-making.
+For instance, viewers might follow the advice of media personalities or embrace their viewpoints.
+Excessive parasocial attachment, however, can also lead to emotional pain, irrational expectations, or trouble telling the difference between mediated and authentic social relationships.
+The advantages and disadvantages of parasocial interaction in contemporary media environments are still being studied by researchers.

+TikTok

+TikTok is a social media platform that allows its creators to create, share, and post short videos.
+It was created by a Chinese Company ByteDance in 2016 to inspire creativity to a global community.
+This platform is very popular with it personalized algorithm.
+Due to the amount of time spent viewing posts and livestreams on TikTok, parasocial relationships can be easily formed because of having the live connection of face-to-face on camera.
+This experience creates an intimate and somewhat friendship in the viewer's eyes.